simon-hirsch/rolch/README.md

 Please have a look at the [documentation](https://simon-hirsch.github.io/rolch/) or the [example notebook](https://github.com/simon-hirsch/rolch/blob/main/example.ipynb).

 We're actively working on the package and welcome contributions from the community.
+Have a look at the [Release Notes](https://github.com/simon-hirsch/rolch/releases) and the [Issue Tracker](https://github.com/simon-hirsch/rolch/issues).

 ## Install from PyPI